 The modern system of account scoring enables the sales and marketing teams to identify and target those companies (or, accounts) which are most likely to make a purchase.
 It helps in prioritizing accounts by determining the value of each potential client.
 With multiple stakeholders involved in all major buying decisions, organizations are shifting from traditional lead management to a more systematic account-based marketing (ABM) approach.
 Which raises the obvious question, “how is account scoring done in ABM?”
 Let’s find out.

 Before delving into its nuances, it is imperative to understand the basic concept of ABM.

-Simply put, account-based marketing is a strategy that engages qualified accounts with bespoke messaging and tailored campaigns.
+Simply put, an account-based marketing approach is a strategy that engages qualified accounts with bespoke messaging and tailored campaigns.

 Modern-day businesses are adopting ABM because –

 - omnichannel marketing causes leads to flow in from multiple points;

 - in large organizations, it is uncommon for a single person to make a major technology purchase.